Amet13/ODYSSEY/Documentation/CLI.md

 - **Store tokens securely** in CLI secrets or environment variables.
 - **Never commit tokens** to version control.
 - **Use environment variables** for token storage in production.

-### Technical Details

-- Tokens are base64-encoded and LZFSE-compressed for efficiency.
-- The `--hide` flag masks sensitive information for public environments.
-- All automation runs locally on your machine (except CI/CD).